Bombardier Voyager

-Bombardier Voyagers are used on various intercity services throughout Great Britain, including the longest direct rail service in the United Kingdom, which is a CrossCountry service from Aberdeen to Penzance that takes over 13 hours to complete.

 Variants

 Class 220

 The Class 220 Voyager DEMUs were built to operate Cross Country intercity services.
 Virgin CrossCountry received 34 four-car sets in 2000/01.
 All passed with the CrossCountry franchise to Arriva CrossCountry in November 2007.

 Class 221

 The Class 221 Super Voyager DEMUs were built as a tilting version of the Class 220.
 Although visually similar, they were fitted with a tilting mechanism and heavier bogies.
-Virgin CrossCountry received 40 five-car and four four-car sets.
+Virgin CrossCountry received 40 five-car and 4 four-car sets.
 All passed with the CrossCountry franchise to Arriva CrossCountry in November 2007.

 With the removal of West Coast Main Line services from the CrossCountry franchise in December 2007, 16 were transferred to Virgin Trains West Coast for use on InterCity West Coast services.
 A further five moved from CrossCountry to Virgin Trains West Coast in December 2008.
 CrossCountry removed the tilting equipment from its Class 221s to improve reliability and lower cost of maintenance.

 On 8 December 2019, all of the West Coast sets passed to Avanti West Coast, the new operator of the West Coast Partnership franchise.

+Avanti West Coast sent two of their Class 221 Super Voyagers off lease in 2022.

+In 2023, Grand Central leased the above two sets to operate services between London Kings Cross and Bradford, with the first of these two units entering service in later that year.